Turkey Reuben Sandwiches

 1. Make the Russian Dressing: In a small bowl, combine the mayonnaise, ketchup, onion, relish, lemon juice, and salt and pepper.

-2. Assemble the sandwich: Spread one side of each of the slices of bread with the softened butter.
+2. Assemble the sandwich: Spread one side of each slice of bread with the softened butter.
 On the non-buttered side, spread the slices with the Russian Dressing, well-drained sauerkraut, and top with two slices of turkey and 1/4 of the Gruyere cheese.
 Close each sandwich with the buttered side face up.

 3. Griddle and serve: Heat a large, heavy skillet over medium heat.
 Cook the sandwiches for about 3 minutes on each side until the outside is nicely browned and the cheese has melted.